Seeking Sustainability: Publishing Models for an Open Access Age

 For the early bird rate, register by February 21.

 Early-bird register by February 21, 2020: $75.00 USD

 Regular (after February 21, 2020): $100.00 USD

-No refunds will be processed for regional events.
+Cancellations received in writing at least two days before the event will be issued a refund less a $30 processing fee.
 SSP encourages you to send a substitute in your place if you cannot attend.
-In the event SSP needs to cancel a regional event we will apply your registration to the next regional event in your area.
-SSP reserves the right to cancel any program.
-In the unlikely event of cancellations, SSP is not responsible for any costs, damages, or other expenses of any kind, including and without limitation, transportation and/or hotel costs incurred by registrant.
+SSP reserves the right to cancel any program or session.
+In the unlikely event of cancellations, SSP will refund registration fees, but is not responsible for any costs, damages, or other expenses of any kind, including and without limitation, transportation and/or hotel costs incurred by registrant.
 Speakers are subject to change without notice.

 To register for this event please log in or create an account.